TEAMMATES/teammates-ops/community.md

 * Can comment on any issue and PR.

 Contributors who have shown contributions sustained over a long period of time will be duly recognized as **major contributors**, and will be invited to join the TEAMMATES organization.
 Major contributors:
-* Can be assigned to issues.
+* Can be assigned or assign themselves to issues.
+* Can label and close any issue as they see fit.
+* Can label PRs opened by themselves.
+* Can assign reviewers to PRs authored by themselves.

 ## Committer